An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Testing for strategic interaction

 The intuition behind this test is straightforward.
-If the network in hand has an ``unusually" large value of $R(\mathbf{D})$ relative to the set of all networks with same in- and out-degree sequences and cross-link matrix, then we reject our null.
+If the network in hand has an ``unusually" large value of $R(\mathbf{D})$ relative to the set of all networks with same in- and out-degree sequences and cross-link matrices, then we reject the null that the baseline model is correctly specified.
+A rejection is not interpreted as evidence in favor of a particular alternative model.
+Relatedly, a feature of goodness-of-fit tests, including this one, is that we have may have low, or even, power equal to size in certain directions \citep{Lehmann_Romano_TSH05}.